 The programme of the Rouen British Short-fim Festival : THIS IS ENGLAND consists of :

-fiction shorts competing for the best fiction short film award.
+- fiction shorts competing for the best short film award.

-documentary shorts competing for the best documentary short film award.
+- documentary shorts competing for the best non-fiction short film award.

 The submission of a film for the official selection is done through Filmfreeway.com platform.

-The films submitted must be produced after January 1, 2016 by a company at least partly based in the United Kingdom.
+The films submitted must be produced after January 1, 2022 by a crew at least partly based in the United Kingdom.